 On this page, I list carriers that I believe are (a) high-quality and/or well-priced today and (b) likely to be especially high-quality and/or well-priced in the future.
-I do this because I expect most people stick with their carriers for a little while without reassessing their options every month.
-That said, if you’re happy to switch carriers frequently in search of the best deal, I have a list of short-term deals on another page.
+Most people stick with their carriers for a little while and don’t regularly reassess their options.
+That said, if you’re willing to switch carriers frequently in search of the best deals, I have a list of short-term deals on another page.

 I don’t make broad recommendations or rank carriers numerically.
 That approach rarely works well.
 Since cell phone users differ substantially in how they use their phones, where they use their phones, and what kind of budgets they have, I recommend carriers that I think are a good fit for several common scenarios people find themselves in.